 Lisa Richardson is an award-winning clinician-educator in the University of Toronto’s Division of General Internal Medicine.
 Her academic interest lies in the integration of critical, non-bioscientific perspectives into medical education.
 She currently practices at the Toronto Western Hospital where she is Site Director for the Core Internal Medicine Residency Program.
 She is Faculty co-Lead in Indigenous Medical Education for the University of Toronto’s medical school and is an Assistant Professor in the Department of Medicine.
 She is a 2014-2016 AMS Phoenix Fellow.

-Bryn A. Ludlow is a Ph.D.
-Candidate at York University in the Department of Communication Studies, York and Ryerson Joint Graduate Program in Communication and Culture.
-She completed a Bachelor of Fine Arts at OCAD University in Integrated Media (2010) and a Master of Arts in Health & Aging at McMaster University (2012).
-She has curated many art exhibits with a medical theme including “The Light On Our Stories: Exhibit and auction by survivors and secondary survivors of sexual assault” at the Centre for Studies in Women’s Education, OISE/UofT.
+Bryn A. Ludlow is a digital media artist, and Ph.D.
+Candidate at York University in the Department of Communication Studies, York and Ryerson Joint Graduate Program in Communication and Culture, Toronto.
+Her research and teaching interests specifically address themes of: Body-Mapping, Affect Theory, Digital Curation, and Health Communication.
+Bryn has curated many art exhibits with a medical theme including “The Light On Our Stories: Exhibit and auction by survivors and secondary survivors of sexual assault” at the Centre for Studies in Women’s Education, OISE/UofT.
 From 2009-2010, she curated two anatomical art exhibitions of student work from OCAD University, Sheridan College, and the University of Toronto that were exhibited at MaRS Discovery District, the Ontario Science Centre, and OCAD University. http://brynludlow.com

-I am the founding co-director and co-curator of the White Coat Warm Art National Art Exhibit held annually in conjunction with the Canadian Conference of Medical Education.
-My research is in Medical Education.
-Recently I have been studying the role of Arts and Humanities in shaping wellness and professional identity in medical students.
-My previous interests have included Faculty Development, Admissions and International Medical Education.
-I have ongoing scholarly connections with Patan Academy of Health Sciences in Nepal, and am Assistant Dean, Student Affairs in the Faculty of Medicine at UBC. http://cps.med.ubc.ca/faculty/courneya/
+Prof. Carol Ann Courneya is the founding co-director and co-curator of the White Coat Warm heART (WCWA) National Art Exhibit held annually in conjunction with the Canadian Conference of Medical Education.
+The WCWA repository can be found at teachingmedicine.com (click on Art Gallery).
+Carol Ann’s research is in Medical Education.
+Recently she has been studying the role of Arts and Humanities in shaping wellness, professional identity and learning in medical students.
+Her previous interests have included Faculty Development, Admissions and International Medical Education.
+Carol Ann has ongoing scholarly connections with Patan Academy of Health Sciences in Nepal, and is Assistant Dean, Student Affairs in the Faculty of Medicine at UBC. http://cps.med.ubc.ca/faculty/courneya/

 Born and raised in Mexico City, Max Montalvo immigrated to Canada with his family in 1982.
-He is an assistant professor at Queen’s University and practicing emergency room physician in Kingston, Ontario, where he lives with his wife, their eight-year old son and their two cats.
+He is an assistant professor at Queen’s University and practicing emergency room physician in Kingston, Ontario, where he lives with his wife, their eight-year old son and their cat.
+Max has worked with The Tragically Hip directing and producing a series of music videos for their last two studio albums, Now for Plan A and Man Machine Poem.
+In addition, he directed the short film RASPOUTINE, an inside-the-studio look at the band’s album recording process.
 In 2010 Max directed his first feature length film, EL PAYO, an award-winning documentary chronicling the tragic story of an obscure and influential guitarist from northern Ontario who spawned a vibrant flamenco culture still thriving across Canada.
-He currently conducts research on sound and light manipulation in the emergency department. http://www.161factorial.com/
+He currently conducts research on sound and light manipulation in the emergency department.

 THE BODY ELECTRIC | LE CORPS ÉLECTRIQUE by http://thebodyelectric-lecorpselectrique.cahttp://thebodyelectric-lecorpselectrique.ca is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.